Skip to main content

-Risk Management for 4-H Youth Development Work: Crisis Management and Emergency Procedures
+Risk Management for Florida 4-H Youth Development Work: Crisis Management and Emergency Procedures

-This is one publication in the series Risk Management for 4-H Youth Development Work.
-This series is intended to prepare UF/IFAS Extension county faculty, staff, volunteers, and youth to satisfactorily complete the important task of providing best practices in risk management strategies.
+This is one publication in the EDIS series Risk Management for 4-H Youth Development Work.
+This series is intended to prepare UF/IFAS Extension county faculty, staff, volunteers, and youth for the important task of providing best practices in risk management strategies.

 Our goal is to conduct educational events and activities that coincide with the 4-H mission and mandates while protecting the safety of participants, sponsors, property, finances, and the goodwill/reputation of the 4-H name.
-The inherent risk of events and activities can be mitigated through planning and preparation.
-This risk management guide has been created to outline ways to prepare for and deal with the specific risks associated with your program.
+Planning and preparation can mitigate the inherent risk of events and activities.
+This risk management guide outlines ways to prepare for and deal with the specific risks associated with your program.

 Crises Management